 Council’s Rural Access Officer works across the organisation and with the community to achieve this goal.

-For further information on the Shire of Campaspe Rural Access Program contact the Rural Access Project Officer on 1300 666 535.
+For further information on council's Rural Access Program contact the Rural Access Project Officer on 1300 666 535.

 Disability parking permits